indigo-dc/oidc-agent/gitbook/oidc-gen.md

 When registering a client manually be careful with the provided data.
 Check the following section for the values that are important to oidc-agent.

+See [Provider Info](provider.md) on how to generate a account configuration for a specific provider.

 ### Client Configuration Values
 To register an OIDC Client there a some specific configuration values.
 When registering a client manually you might have to provide quite a number of these.